List of shopping streets and districts by city

-A shopping street or shopping district is a designated road or quarter of a city/town that is composed of individual retail establishments (such as stores, boutiques, restaurants, and shopping complexes).
-Such areas will typically be pedestrian-oriented, with street-side buildings, wide sidewalks, etc.
+A shopping street or shopping district is a designated road or quarter of a municipality that is composed of retail establishments (such as stores, boutiques, restaurants, and shopping complexes).
+Such areas may be pedestrian-oriented, with street-side buildings and wide sidewalks.
+They may be located along a designated street, or clustered in mixed-use commercial area.

-They may be located along a designated street, or clustered in mixed-use commercial area within the city.
 In larger cities, there may be multiple shopping streets or districts, often with distinct characteristics each.
-Often times, businesses in these areas will be represented by a designated business improvement association.
+Businesses in these areas may be represented by a designated business improvement association.

-Below is a list of shopping streets and districts by city.
+Examples of shopping streets and districts, organized by location, include: